rajsite/i3-docs/README.md

    `node_modules\.bin\i3-docs install`

-   After running, the folders listed in the section `[output_directories]` of the `.i3-docs.ini` file will have the web application resources copied over.
+   After running `i3-docs install` command, the folders listed in the section `[output_directories]` of the `.i3-docs.ini` file will have the web application resources copied over.